 - Coconut Sugar: 54

 In general, the more processed a food is, the higher its GI ranking, and the more fiber, protein, and fat in a food, the lower its GI ranking.
 In order to determine the glycemic index of a specific food, you can use a glycemic index calculator like this online database.

 Although all carbohydrate-based foods are given a glycemic index ranking, there are a number of factors that can impact the glycemic ranking of foods, such as:

 - The Type of Sugar it Contains: Different sugars have different GI rankings and different foods contain different types of sugar.
-For instance, fructose has a GI of 19, while sucrose has a GI of 65, and maltose has a GI of 105.
-Therefore, the glycemic index of any given foods depends on the type and amount of sugar it contains.
+For instance, fructose has a GI of 19, sucrose has a GI of 65, and maltose has a GI of 105.
+Therefore, the glycemic index of any given food depends on the type and amount of sugar it contains.

 - The Amount of Starch it Contains: Starch is a form of carbohydrate made up of amylose and amylopectin, and different foods will contain different ratios of these two forms of starch.
 Food with a higher amount of amylose has been shown to slow the glycemic response of the food.
 (4)

 - How Refined It Is: Processing foods, specifically carbohydrates, can increase the glycemic index of the food or the food they are made from.
-For instance, steel-cuts oats have a lower GI ranking than instant oats (a more refined version of steel-cut oats).
+For instance, steel-cut oats have a lower GI ranking than instant oats (a more refined version of steel-cut oats).